Jeroen6/bin2c/README.md

-* bin2c 1.0
+* bin2c 1.1

 bin2c is a simple commandline utility that generates C source files from binary files.
 It can be used to embed external files into C or C++ programs.

-Visit sourceforge.net/projects/bin2c to for new versions.
+Forked from sourceforge.net/projects/bin2c by Jeroen6 (https://github.com/Jeroen6)
+  - Modified to create valid header files
+  - Set to CRLF line endings

 * License